-Go 7000-meter cave diving just right under Budapest.
+Go diving in 700 meter-long caves just right under Budapest.

 Cave complex in subterrene of Buda (Buda is the eastern bank of Budapest) was found in XIX century by pharmacologist Janos Molnar.